Concerned Tree Parents of Charlotte,

 Q: What should I do after a big storm during the spring/summer watering season?
 Should I stick to my weekly schedule?

 A: Although having a watering schedule is a helpful reminder to keep your new tree hydrated, there can be confusion about how rain might alter that schedule.
-Tree experts recommend giving a young tree 5 gallons of water every week unless it has rained in the past 3-5 days.
+Tree experts recommend giving a young tree 5 gallons of water per 1 inch of trunk diameter every week unless it has rained in the past 3-5 days.
 However, this formula isn’t perfect.
 It changes based on how heavily it rained and for how long.
-Just like you might not get thirsty at exactly the same time every day, your tree works the same way.
 A good rule of thumb is to feel the moisture in the soil by sticking a finger in the dirt near the base of the tree.
 If it’s bone-dry throughout, it’s a good idea to give your tree a water.
 If you can feel dampness, you’ll be fine waiting a day or two.

-Q: My yard has poor drainage and sometimes has standing water after heavy rain.
+Q: My yard often has standing water after it rains.
 Will this hurt the new tree?

 We at TreesCharlotte understand that making sure your young tree gets enough, but not too much, water can feel like a balancing act.
 It might be comforting to know that once you get past those first few years, trees are super low maintenance and will only need watering during periods of drought.